-In the perspective of microeconomics – repeat mIcroeconomics – the price of a product A may rise more than the price of product B signaling a preference for A relative to B. But in the distinctly different perspective of Functional Macroeconomic Dynamics, prices generally may rise as monetary demand outstrips physical supply for any good or bad reason.
+In the perspective of microeconomics – repeat MICRO – the price of product A may rise more than the price of product B signaling a preference for A relative to B. But in the distinctly different perspective of Functional Macroeconomic Dynamics, prices generally may rise as monetary demand outstrips physical supply for any good or bad reason.
 The most frequent reason, but not the only reason, is the lag.
-Outlays are being made to workers and devoted by workers to monetary demand before the associated products become available.
+Outlays are being made to workers and devoted by workers to basic monetary demand before an increase of associated products becomes available.
 More money is chasing the same quantity of goods.
 Increasing outlays are becoming increasing incomes directed to an unchanging quantity of products.

 But these price increases must not be taken as a signal to invest beyond the technical constraints of the finitudes.
 Such a misinterpretation is at the root of a future depression.